milgra/termite/README.md

 Termite is the ultimate psychedelic real-time action strategy experience.
 You are the leader of a termite hive with three objectives :

 - collect food
-- produce ants
+- Produce ants
-- destroy alien colonies
+- Destroy alien colonies
 - Select groups of termits, order them to collect food or attack aliens, use the speed slider to slow down/speed up time to have more control over your ants.

 With Termite you get :